Custom Models¶

 # Access the extracted data

-for item in result.data:
+for agreement in result.data:

-for metric in item.metrics:
+for party in agreement.parties:

 Reusing Generated Models¶